 Ashwagandha Side Effects

-It is suggested that one should take the limited and controlled dosage of Ashwagandha in order to avoid some side-effects which are not favourable for a healthy body.
+It is suggested that one should take the limited and controlled dosage of Ashwagandha churna in order to avoid some side effects which are not favorable for a healthy body.

 Some of the side effects of Ashwagandha include-